 Individuals with disabilities encounter barriers and challenges that many others don’t.

 As a result of the Achieving a Better Life Experience (ABLE) Act of 2014, states can now create savings programs for individuals with disabilities, giving Hoosiers with disabilities the chance to open savings and investment accounts without affecting eligibility for assistance programs, such as Medicaid or SSI.
-The funds in these accounts can be used to pay for qualified disability expenses.
+The funds in these accounts can be used to pay for qualified disability expenses that improve the individual’s health, wellness or quality of life.

 INvestABLE Indiana has set out to knock down financial barriers for individuals with disabilities, opening the door to financial stability and freedom.

-Plans through INvestABLE are beneficial on many fronts.
+An account with INvestABLE is beneficial on many fronts.
 From tax advantages to ease of use and everything in between, INvestABLE is committed to ensuring that all qualifying individuals get the most out of their dollars.
 Benefits include, but are not limited to:

 - Special tax advantages.